daheesong/daheesong.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: CV_DahuiSong.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This is my CV.
+To download my CV, please click on the right above icon.
+Feel free to contact me with any questions or for additional information.
+Thank you.
 toc:
   sidebar: left
 ---